-In appropriate cases, as an alternative to removal from the panel of guardians ad litem following an unsatisfactory performance evaluation, the program coordinator may place the guardian ad litem on probation, require the guardian ad litem to complete a mentorship, require the guardian ad litem to attend additional training, or take other action deemed appropriate by the program coordinator under the circumstances.
+In appropriate cases, as an alternative to removal from the panel of guardians ad litem following an unsatisfactory performance evaluation, the program coordinator may place the guardian ad litem on probation,

 RULE 907.
 [COMPLAINT PROCEDURE; REMOVAL OF GUARDIAN AD LITEM ROM PARTICULAR CASE.]